the-valluvarsploit/the-valluvarsploit.github.io/_posts/2022-11-21-Fastly-Subdomain-Takeover-$2000.md

 https://next.redacted.com [500] [246] [Fastly error: unknown domain next.redacted.com]
 ```

-The status code was 500 and the title was “Fastly error: unknown domain next.redacted.com”.
-I came across this Fastly error many times before and knew that Fastly is not completely vulnerable.
-It's vulnerable only when certain conditions are met, called the edge case.
+The status code was `500` and the title was `Fastly error: unknown domain next.redacted.com`.
+By taking a look at CNAME record (`redacted.fastly.net`) and website fingerprint `Fastly error: unknown domain`, we can confirm that this is Fastly Subdomain Takeover.
+If a website has this fingerprint then it may be vulnerable.
+However, I came across this Fastly fingerprint many times before and it was not vulnerable.
+It's vulnerable only when certain conditions are met, so it's an edge case.

 Most of the time we cannot takeover Fastly service.
 For example, below case,